 Another glass medium could be Émaux de Briare tiles, which can be installed indoors and outdoors.
 They're wear-, shock-, and UV-resistant, fully impervious to chemicals, and waterproof.

 By adding a flux to the mixture of calcine, crystalline rock, and sand, the resulting enamel becomes more easily vitrified and tinted during the firing process.
-Since they're extremely thin, they can be glued directly onto an existing floor.
+Being very thin, they are perfectly suited for renovation projects over well-prepared existing surfaces.
 It's the exact opposite approach to natural stone tiles, which we’ll now delve into.

 5. Natural stone tiles